 Everyone experiences these emotions and sensations once in a while.
 But it’s time to seek professional help if these recurring issues don’t go away, are disturbing or emotionally disruptive, or otherwise disrupt your life, relationships, and ability to work.

-We really do recommend that you seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to understand and address feelings of not existing.
+It is a good idea to seek professional help from one of the therapists at BetterHelp.com as professional therapy can be highly effective in helping you to understand and address feelings of not existing.